 9. Eat amazing food!

+It’s a list of fun things to do in Ubud and it is not complete until we include the “”Food.”
 Stay tuned for specific restaurant recommendations in a future post but get ready to try some amazing food while in Ubud.
-There are dozens of high end restaurants that cater to foreigners with Western or Indonesian meals all for under $10.
+There are dozens of high-end restaurants that cater to foreigners with Western or Indonesian meals all for under $10.
 Its easy to find a meal for less than $5 and in many cases a snack for less than $1.
 I loved the Indonesian staples Gado Gado (steamed vegetable salad with peanut sauce & boiled egg) and Nasi Campur (Rice with assorted other side dishes)

 If you’re less adventurous of an eater there are plenty of places to find pasta, pizzas, burgers and even Mexican throughout Ubud.
 Make sure you check out this food guide for Ubud!